 What is Parasitism?

-- Generally speaking, parasitism is a connection between two organisms in which one organism benefits at the expense of the other organism, the host, often causing it harm.
+Parasitism is a symbiotic relationship between two species in which one organism, the parasite, derives benefits at the expense of the other organism, the host, often causing it harm.

 Mechanisms of Dispersal